Audit your listing →

 !

-Pool construction disclosure ambiguity
+Pool construction disclosure buried at end of description

 MEDIUM